 Discover the actual cause of the pain and you will have found your cure.
 It is that simple.
 If you are still resistant to the idea that an alternate structural or even psychosomatic process might be at least partially responsible for your chronic herniated disc pain, then you must really want to hold on to the suffering.

 I know that when this idea was brought up to me, I was receptive to the theory, since I was desperate for a cure.
-I have 12 herniations at this point, but only a few might have the potential means of causing me the variety of terrible symptoms that I now endure daily.
-The rest of these disc protrusions fit the typical profile of just existing, but not causing any pain.
+I have 12 herniations at this point and only a few might have the potential to cause pain, yet none do.
+The rest of these disc protrusions fit the typical profile of just existing, but not causing any pain whatsoever.